Lithuania

 LTV Fish

-The Lithuanian fleet is divided into 3 segments: small-scale operating in the Baltic Sea coastal area, large-scale operating in the Baltic Sea, and the long-distance fleet that is the largest in terms of capacity and economic size.
+The Lithuanian fleet is divided into 3 segments: small-scale operating in the Baltic Sea coastal area, large-scale vessels operating in the Baltic Sea, and the long-distance fleet that is the largest in terms of capacity and economic size.

 Aquaculture